tommarien/blog/source/_posts/2013-05-11-i-command-you.md

 layout: post
 title: I command you
 date: 2013-05-11 21:03
-categories:
-  - CSharp
 tags:
-  - Command Query Separation
+  - csharp
+  - command query separation
-  - Castle Windsor
+  - castle windsor
 ---

 Today we are going to talk about <a href="http://en.wikipedia.org/wiki/Command%E2%80%93query_separation" target="_blank">CQS</a> (Command Query Separation).
 In this blog post i will focus on the command part.
 Commands are simple objects that instruct our application to do something.
 I will show you the most simple implementation possible, combined with the power of Castle Windsor, which will act as our command handler registry.